echoprotocol/bm-scripts/readme.md

     * `./main.py -s propagation -n 5 -e ~/echo/build/bin/echo_node -p ~/pumba/.bin/pumba -t 50 -i ubuntu_delay -dn 0 1 2` - command will run propagation suite with 5 nodes, delay time - 50ms, nodes with delay parameter - echonode0, echonode1, echonode2.
 Name of containers - echonode{n}, where n - number of node started from 0.

     It is convenient to leave nodes runnning after test done, for debugging purposes, but if you don't need that - use (`-cl` / `--clear`).
 After execution - all containers will be deleted.
 You should remember, that deploying containers is not very fast, especially if you don't clear it after previous execution, so you should wait some time.
+Docker containers have shared folder with host and it is mapped at `bm-scripts/tmp` folder.
+You can find there logs of nodes.
+Also you can find cmd.log at `bm-scripts` folder, there will be placed commands with which nodes started.

     Result of utilization checker will be places at results folder and number of pid: results/{pid}.
 Pid will be printed at the end of test execution.
 Following columns are present in result file: block number, rss - resident memory size, in top RES column, vms - virtual memory size, in top VIRT column, cpu utilizarion in %, whole blockchain size, x86-64 database size, emv database size.
 All measures in bytes.

+### Deploying on few servers:

+There are some files for deploying nodes on different servers and measure some node indicators (tps, utilization):

+* start_deployer.py - allow node deploying on servers, have such required arguments like:(`-n` / `--node_count`) - specify number of nodes will be deployed on current server, (`-e` / `--echo_bin`) - specify path to echo_node binary, (`-i` / `--image`) - specify image for docker containers, (`-sn` / `--server_num`) - specify serial number of server to start, started from 0, (`-hi` / `--hosts_info`) - specify information about other hosts, should be in json format (`-hi '{"ip_address":number_of_nodes, "ip_address":number_of_nodes, ...}'`), (`-cc` / `--committee_count`) - specify number of initial accounts in genesis.json file.
+This file will be generated at `scripts/resources` folder.
+* start_sender.py - needed for sending transactions on nodes.
+Required argumets: (`-hi` / `--hosts_info`) - specify information about hosts, the same like in start_deployer.py, (`-txs` / `--txs_count`) - specify number of transaction which will be sent on all host, specified in `-hi`, transaction.
+Transactions are sent sequentially on all nodes, (`-d` / `--delay`) - delay between transfers in seconds.
+* start_tpschecker.py - needed for starting tps checker.
+Required arguments: (`-txs` / `--txs_count`) - specify how much transactions should be sent to nodes until check will be stopped, (`-a` / `--addres`) - specify ip address for connection, (`-p` / `--port`) - specify port for connection.
+* start_uchecker - start utilization checker for measuring blockchain database in whole, evm and x86-64 databases, also cpu utilization.
+Required arguments: (`-n` / `--node_count`) - number of nodes will be registering in utilization checker.
+This checker should be started on server you are interested in, it scanning processes and try to find echo_node process. (`-t` / `--time`) - time in seconds during which utilization checker will work.

+    Example (starting 100 nodes on 4 servers, 25 nodes per server):
+    * `./start_deployer.py -n 25 -e ./echo_node -i ubuntu_delay -sn 0 -hi '{"192.168.9.41":25, "192.168.9.42":25, "192.168.9.43":25}' -cc 100`
+      `./start_deployer.py -n 25 -e ./echo_node -i ubuntu_delay -sn 1 -hi '{"192.168.9.40":25, "192.168.9.42":25, "192.168.9.43":25}' -cc 100`
+      `./start_deployer.py -n 25 -e ./echo_node -i ubuntu_delay -sn 2 -hi '{"192.168.9.40":25, "192.168.9.41":25, "192.168.9.43":25}' -cc 100`
+      `./start_deployer.py -n 25 -e ./echo_node -i ubuntu_delay -sn 3 -hi '{"192.168.9.40":25, "192.168.9.41":25, "192.168.9.42":25}' -cc 100`

+    Example (starting sender, which will send 200 tx for every 2 seconds):
+    * `./start_sender.py -hi '{"192.168.9.40":25, "192.168.9.41":25, "192.168.9.42":25, "192.168.9.43":25}' -txs 200 &> send.log &` - it is more convenient to start it in daemon mode.